tomas-fryza/vhdl-course/labs/04-adder/README.md

+4. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t`, uncomment and modify names of used pins according to the `top_level` entity.

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.

+5. Compile the project and download the generated bitstream `YOUR-PROJECT-FOLDER/display.runs/impl_1/top_level.bit` into the FPGA chip.

+6. Test the functionality of the adder by toggling the switches and observing the display and LEDs.

 5. In menu **Project > Design Summary/Reports** check **CPLD Fitter Report (Text)** for implemented functions in section `********** Mapped Logic **********`.